 From CalMatters higher education reporter Mikhail Zinshteyn:

-Core to the demands are that Cal State increase wages by 12% for all faculty to keep up with inflation, lift the minimum wages for the lowest-paid instructors, expand parental leave, provide lactation rooms for new parents and more.
+The union wants the Cal State system to provide a 12% wage hike this year for all faculty to keep up with inflation, lift the minimum wages for the lowest-paid instructors, expand parental leave, provide lactation rooms for new parents, add more unionized mental health professionals for students, and more.
+Cal State has argued it cannot afford the wage increases, most recently countering with 15% wage hikes across three years, including a 5% bump this year.

-Cal State has maintained it cannot afford the union’s demands, instead responding with a smaller one-year raise or a 12% raise over three years.
-Cal State argues its total costs far exceed how much it brings in from tuition and state taxpayer revenue.
-The union counters that the university amasses annual surpluses that it could use toward raises but instead pours into reserves.
-Last week the union produced an accounting analysis that it argues shows that Cal State has more in reserves that it can use for wage increases.
+Cal State has argued that its total costs far exceed how much it brings in from tuition and state taxpayer revenue — even after approving multiple years of tuition hikes that will take effect next year.
+The faculty union counters that the university builds annual surpluses that it could use toward raises but instead pours into reserves.
+Last month the union produced an accounting analysis that it says shows that Cal State has more in reserves that it can use for wage increases.
+The union vehemently opposed the tuition hikes, endearing itself to students.
+About 60% of undergraduates don’t pay tuition because of state and campus financial aid.

 Other Stories You Should Know